mannamraju/healthcare-agent-orchestrator/tf_modules/healthcare-agent-module/README.md

 ## Resources Created

-- Azure Healthcare Agent Service Account
-- Healthcare Bot Services for each specified agent
+- Azure HealthBot Service for each specified healthcare agent
-- Key Vault Secret for the Healthcare Agent endpoint
+- Key Vault Secrets for each Healthcare Agent
 - Role assignments for users and service principals

 ## Usage